canonical/snapcraft/docs/the-allegro-vcu-interface.rst

 The ``allegro-vcu`` interface enables access to the Allegro Video Core Unit, using a kernel module which directly controls hardware on the device.

-This interface is intended primarily to be used with :ref:`glossary-ubuntu-core`.
+This interface is intended primarily to be used with :term:`Ubuntu Core`.

 .. note::